 - I knew I could apply for a Literature Support grant if I printed fewer than 5,000 copies, provided I did not print new editions after that.
 But they sold out of the first printing in just one month, the grant was not needed and new editions were printed.
 Schepp contacted traditional booksellers and then headed out on a signing tour from Malmö to Sundsvall.

 After six months she had sold 40,000 copies on her own and thus became Sweden's most successful self-published author.
 At the same time, the publishers became interested. - Several publishers offered me a contract and today I belong to HarperCollins, one of the world's largest publishers.
 I have a fantastic team around me who work hard to help the books reach their readers.
 Now I can dedicate myself completely to the authorship.

 Does it mean that you have left the advertising industry now?

 - No, as a writer, I'm still working hard with marketing and PR.
 In particular, I work hard to meet the readers, meeting them is the most rewarding part of being an author.

-The series about Jana Berzelius has sold in almost one million copies and in thirty countries.
+The series about Jana Berzelius has sold in over 3 million copies and in thirty countries.
 How does it feel?

 - It's great to travel around the world and meet my readers in different countries.
 I would never have done if I had given up after that letter of refusal.
 But I did not give up, and I'm proud of that.